chrisant996/clink/README.md

 ### Building Clink

-Clink's solution and/or makefiles are generated using [Premake](http://industriousone.com/premake).
+Clink's uses [Premake](http://premake.github.io) to generate Visual Studio solutions or makefiles for MinGW.
+Note that Premake >= 5.0 is required.

 1. Cd to your clone of Clink.
 2. Run "premake &lt;toolchain&gt;" (where "&lt;toolchain&gt;" is one of Premake's actions - see "premake --help")
 3. Build scripts will be generated in ".build\\&lt;toolchain&gt;\".
-For example; .build\vs2012\clink.sln.
+For example; .build\vs2013\clink.sln.
 4. Call your toolchain of choice (VS, mingw32-make.exe, msbuild.exe, etc).
-GNU makefiles have a **help** target for more info.
+GNU makefiles (Premake's *gmake* target) have a **help** target for more info.

-N.B.
-There is a bug in Premake 4.3 that generates corrupt .vcxproj files.
-Please use 4.4 (or newer).

 ### Development Builds

-Builds from the Git repository can be found [here](https://www.dropbox.com/sh/hqbrpkf0dpmmizq/gGX4XWAWIA).
+Periodic builds from the Git repository can be found [here](https://www.dropbox.com/sh/hqbrpkf0dpmmizq/gGX4XWAWIA).

 ### License